vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 countries and peoples used 780; wise men should not be dreams for knowing future

-afraid of d acc. to Angiras, 781-82; are only indicative and 775. not caugative acc. to Vedān- Dreskāṇa, 581-83; antiquity of tasātra, Saṅkara, Jyotistattvang system of, in Egypt, at least
+afraid of d acc. to Angiras, 781-82; are only indicative and 775. not caugative acc. to Vedān- Dreskāṇa, 581-83; antiquity of tasātra, Śhaṅkara, Jyotistattvang system of, in Egypt, at least